 Do older people have more issues with sleep?

 While the elderly do face distinct sleep issues, they do not experience more.
-Deep sleep, also known as REM sleep, is frequently problematic for both men and women over the age of 65, according to sleep research.
+Deep sleep, also known as REM sleep, is a frequent problem for both men and women over the age of 65, according to sleep research.
 As a result, they usually sleep for shorter amounts of time and with less intensity.
 Additionally, older people are a little more likely to experience insomnia.

 Why do I jerk myself awake as I’m about to fall asleep?

-Ans: Myoclonic jerks are what they’re known as, and they’re quite mysterious.
+These are known as myoclonic jerks.
 Although experts are unsure of the exact origin, some think it may be a simple cerebral energy surge that sends the body into a momentary shudder just as you start to nod off.
-There is a theory that suggests heightened worry, a late-night cup of coffee, or exercising too soon before bed may enhance the likelihood that they will happen.
+However, a theory suggests heightened worry, a late-night cup of coffee, or exercising too soon before bed may enhance the likelihood that they will happen.